Teradata/developer-resources/quickstarts/manage-data/airflow-airbyte-dbt.md

 ## Overview

-This tutorial demonstrates how to leverage Apache Airflow as orchestration tool to automate the movement of data to Teradata using Airbyte.
+This quickstart demonstrates how to leverage Apache Airflow as orchestration tool to automate the movement of data to Teradata using Airbyte.
 Once the data is in Teradata, trigger dbt to perform transformations, ensuring the data is clean, reliable and ready for analysis.

 ## Prerequisites